chef/chef-web-docs/content/config_rb_client.md

 : Cause a Chef Infra Client run to fail when run data cannot be sent to the Automate server (for any reason).

 `enable_selinux_file_permission_fixup`
 : SELinux environments only.
-Cause Chef Infra Client to attempt to apply the correct file permissions to an updated file via the `restorecon` command.
+Cause Chef Infra Client to attempt to apply the correct file permissions to an updated file using the `restorecon` command.
 Set to `false` to prevent Chef Infra Client from attempting this action.

 `encrypted_data_bag_secret`
 : The subdirectory in which encrypted data bag secrets are located.